loopbackio/loopback.io/pages/en/contrib/Reporting-issues.md

 ### Security issues

+We take security vulnerabilities in LoopBack very seriously for our users.

+It is recommended to never debug log anything in production that may contain sensitive data.
+For example, do not log the data payload for `PersistedModel.create` requests as it may contain sensitive data sent from the client.

 Do not report security vulnerabilities using GitHub issues.
 Please send an email to `callback@ibm.com` with:

 - Description of the vulnerability.